All Episodes

 Trump's getting hit.

-I'm not saying he's gonna be hit.
+I'm not saying he's getting hit.

-He's being criticized, but on in different ways.
+He's being criticized, but in different ways.

-What Trump does is either get a head start on it, get out in front of it, or just fire back at the people who are going to hit him before they do, or right after they do.
+What Trump does is either get a head start on it, get out in front of it, or just fire back at the people who are going to hit him before they do or right after they do.

 That seems to be his modus operandi.